Shriniwas18K/HM0067_Hackers_Union/README.md

 WORK CONNECT is a dual-interface job portal system built for HackMatrix 3.0, providing seamless job posting and application management for both administrators and students.

 ---
+To login into admin portal use following credentials :
+username: admin
+password: hackerunion

 ## ⭐ Key Features